jez/auditors-webhook/README.md

 ```

 In development, we'll need a way to expose our localhost app to the Internet so
 that GitHub can hit it with it's webhooks.
-This can be done with [ngrok][ngrox].
+This can be done with [ngrok][ngrok].

 ```console
 $ brew install ngrok